bhauman/figwheel-main/docs/docs/extra_mains.md

 that case you have two autobuilding processes running in parallel on the same codebase which is much more taxing on your CPU.

-This is much lighter especially if you start to have a lot of extra main entry points.
+This is much lighter, especially if you start to have a lot of extra main entry points.
 For example, you could have all of the following running at the same time with virtually no extra cost:

 * cljs-test-display
 * devcards
 * backend admin
-* tests that run on node (to keep a part of your app node compatible)
+* tests that run on node (to keep a part of your app node-compatible)
 * node server

 You don't have to use all of the main entry points at the same